WebexSamples/webex-card-school/doc/beta-mode.md

 The first step in creating a bot for Webex Teams is navigating to the [Webex Developer's Portal](https://developer.webex.com/add-bot.html) and declaring a unique bot name and email address for your bot.

-Once this is done, anyone who discovers the email address of your bot can add it to their spaces.
+Once this is done, anyone who discovers that email address can add your bot to their spaces.
 If your application is running and has registered for Webex Team's events, it will begin communicating with any users in those spaces.

 Sometimes, especially during development, this is not desirable, and in fact you'd prefer to let users know that your bot isn't ready for prime time (or simply not available to them) yet.